ardangelo/beepberry-keyboard-driver/README.md

 - The Settings of the LCD can be changed as shown in [fbcp-ili9341](https://github.com/juj/fbcp-ili9341.git).
 Notably, the Data_Command Pin can be changed and Clock speed can be increased.
-- Look at the `bbqX0kbd.map` file for alternate key binds.
+- Look at the `beepy-kbd.map` file for alternate key binds.
 Edit it as per your need and put the new map file in correct folder (as per `installer.sh`) to be loaded correctly in `/etc/default/keyboard`.
-One can use `sudo loadkeys path/to/bbqX0kbd.map` while the driver is running, and press keys to check their new key bindings before placing it in the right location.
+One can use `sudo loadkeys path/to/beepy-kbd.map` while the driver is running, and press keys to check their new key bindings before placing it in the right location.
 Once satisfied with your keymap, run `./remover.sh &&  ./installer.sh` to reinstall everything correctly.

 ## Contributing
 Pull requests are welcome.